2023

 A cheerful Grüezi from the heart of Europe!
 High peaks, gently rolling valleys, crystal-clear lakes and impressive natural spectacles – our grand bike tour in Switzerland takes you to the most beautiful places in the Alpine Republic.
 From Constance on Lake Constance, you can cycle to the Rhine Falls near Schaffhausen, the cosmopolitan city of Zurich and Lake Zurich.
 The mountain panoramas around Lucerne on Lake Lucerne, the Alpine peaks near Interlaken and the Swiss capital Bern are the highlights of our grand bike tour in Switzerland.
 In the watchmaking city of Biel you can brush up on your French and in Solothurn you can discover the most beautiful baroque ensemble in Switzerland.
 Via Aarau you will reach your destination Zurich.
 Numerous included services round off your grand bike tour Switzerland perfectly.
 Switzerland's well-developed and signposted network of cycle paths makes for an unforgettable cycling experience.
 Expect inclines along the way that require a strong pedal.

-Our tip!
-Take your swimming costume with you!
+Our advice: Bring your swimsuit and towel!
 Surrounded by beautiful landscapes, numerous lakes invite you to take a dip in the cool water.

 Itinerary